jigx-com/jigx-docs-examples/docs/Localization _Translation_.md

----
-title: Localization (Translation)
+# Localization (Translation)
-slug: oBpD-loca
-createdAt: Tue Nov 28 2023 12:15:16 GMT+0000 (Coordinated Universal Time)
-updatedAt: Thu Nov 21 2024 10:19:50 GMT+0000 (Coordinated Universal Time)
----

 Solutions can easily be translated into any language by using the `Text Locale` property and creating a translation file with the translated text in Jigx Builder.
-On the device, use the _Profile>Settings>Language_ option and select _Device (Respects device settings)_.
+On the device, use the *Profile>Settings>Language* option and select *Device (Respects device settings)*.
 To understand how to configure localization in Jigx see [Localization](https://docs.jigx.com/localization).

 :::hint{type="info"}
 Adding dynamic values in localized jigs use **ICU message** definitions.